EPhilip1504/Deep-Learning-Classification-Regression/README.md

 Tensors created with correct shapes and types

-## Regression Problem

-## Problem and Dataset Descriptions

-### Problem 1: Regression - Predicting Concrete Compressive Strength
+## Regression Problem: Concrete Compressive Strength

 * **Objective:** To predict the quantitative value of Concrete Compressive Strength (measured in MPa) based on the concrete's ingredients and age.
 This is a supervised learning regression task.
 * **Dataset:** The [UCI Concrete Compressive Strength dataset](https://archive.ics.uci.edu/dataset/165/concrete+compressive+strength) was used.